Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Editor’s note: Want a better way to measure the results of your PPC ads?
 Grab the free Google Ads PPC Performance dashboard below to see all of your most important metrics in a centralized view.
 And if you also run Bing Ads, we have KPI dashboards for those, too.

 “It’s easier to target purchase-intent keywords with PPC,” says GrowthHackers’ Jonathan Aufray.
 “With SEO, you rarely have the ability to rank for the keywords you want with 100% success.
 But with PPC, you have complete control over the keywords you want to target.”
+You can learn about your highest-converting keywords with the help of this paid ads dashboard.

 This can be particularly helpful for ecommerce sites, as Auto Accessories Garage’s Jim Milan explains: “It is difficult to show up at the top of search results organically for specific product searches because oftentimes Google favors the website of the manufacturer of these products for those kinds of searches.”